 - Is Dortmund worth visiting?

-Below are the best tourist attractions, museums, and points of interest that will put you at ease as you contemplated what to do in Dortmund, Germany.
+Below are the best tourist attractions, museums, and points of interest that will help you contemplate what to do in Dortmund, Germany.

 1. Museum of Art and Cultural History

-The first item on your list of things to do in Dortmund is to visit the Museum Fur Kunst und Kulturgeschichte.
-This impressive building traces its history back to 1883 and currently has exhibits from the middle and modern ages.
-Take it all in, including detailed accounts of the resistance against the Nazis.
+The first item on your list of things to do in Dortmund is to visit the Museum of Art and Cultural History.
+This impressive building traces its history back to 1883.

 2. The Zollern Colliery

-Perhaps the most enchanting place you want to visit while searching for things to do in Dortmund is the exhibit of coal mine workers.
 You’ll get a glimpse of what life was like working under extremely harsh conditions.
-Also, there are the different tools and machines the miners used that also form part of the wonder.
+Learn about different tools and machines miners used to form part of the wonder at the machine hall.

-Additionally, a visit to this park isn’t complete without riding the chairlift.
-Since 1959 this attraction has carried visitors from the mountain to valley stations.
+Additionally, a visit to Westfalenpark isn’t complete without riding the chairlift.
+Since 1959, this attraction has carried visitors from the mountain to valley stations.
 The views along the way are something you have to see to believe.

-5. German Beer and Sausages at Kruezviertel District
+5. German Beer and Sausages at Kreuzviertel District